emard/ulx3s/doc/MANUAL.md

 and hold its configuration for a year or so.
 3V battery is too weak to power up complete ULX3S board.

-A regulated clean and stable power supply is required like USB port on PC or USB charger.
+A regulated clean and stable power supply is required, like USB port on PC or USB charger.
 5V/0.5A should be enough for fully loaded and constantly active FPGA, SDRAM, LEDS, AUDIO, SD, ESP32 WiFi and OLED.